A hematoma is a localized swelling filled with blood. It is caused by a break in the wall of a blood vessel Ear hematomas in dogs are not uncommon.

 Any swelling in the ear flap is suspicious of a hematoma.

 The swollen area usually feels warm and squishy, like a bag of fluid.
 Your veterinarian will examine the ears for signs of any problems that may have set off head shaking, such as an ear infection or a bite wound.

-Although your vet can drain the fluid out of an ear hematoma with a syringe, the problem almost always returns and more extensive treatment is needed.
-Many treatments are used, including surgery to open the hematoma and to insert a temporary drain that will continue to allow fluid to escape.
+Although your vet can drain the fluid out of an ear hematoma with a syringe, the problem almost always returns, requiring more extensive treatment.
+Many therapies are used, including surgery to open the hematoma and to insert a temporary drain that will continue to allow fluid to escape.
 Often, the ear flap is bandaged alongside the head to allow it to heal.
 Your vet will discuss the various treatment options and what is best for your pet.

 Swelling (Edema) in Dogs